Tesla Insurance Review – How Is Tesla’s In-House Insurance?

 Difficult to Compare: Tesla’s auto insurance premiums are customized based on driver behavior.
 This can be a good thing, but it can also be a problem.
 It makes Tesla auto insurance difficult to compare with other providers.

-Lack of Expertise in Claims Handling: Tesla is a new auto insurance provider, and that means they have limited experience handling claims or dealing with other insurance company issues.
+Lack of Expertise in Claims Handling: Tesla is a new auto insurance provider, which means they have limited experience handling claims or dealing with other insurance company issues.
 Based on reviews online, Tesla has faced growing pains with certain claims and customer service issues.

-Only Available in California: Tesla currently only offers in-house car insurance in California.
-Elon Musk has indicated plans to expand to other states in the near future, although it’s currently only available in California.
+Only Available in Some States: Tesla currently only offers in-house car insurance in Arizona, California, Colorado, Illinois, Maryland, Minnesota, Nevada, Ohio, Oregon, Texas, Utah, and Virginia.
+Elon Musk has indicated plans to expand to other states in the near future, although it’s currently only available in those states.

 Lose Bundling Discounts: You might have home insurance, car insurance, and life insurance with a single company.
 You get a discount on all three policies.
 Tesla only sells car insurance, which limits the potential of a bundling discount.